martynas3113/React-YoutubeAPI/README.md

 ## React-YoutubeAPI

 Web app made by React.js with YoutubeAPI.
-This app gets data from YoutubeAPI to search videos by entered keyword
+This app gets data from YoutubeAPI to search videos by entered keyword.

 ####  Features: